MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 The weekly update process can be managed automatically by using [GitHub Actions](/azure/aks/node-upgrade-github-actions) or [AKS planned maintenance](/azure/aks/auto-upgrade-node-image).
 Timing for [AKS planned maintenance](/azure/aks/auto-upgrade-node-image) can be controlled by configuring a [maintenance window](/azure/aks/planned-maintenance).
 For more information, see [Use Planned Maintenance to schedule and control upgrades for your Azure Kubernetes Service (AKS) cluster](/azure/aks/planned-maintenance).

-Alternatively, the weekly process can be managed manually via the Azure portal, via Azure CLI using [az aks maintenance configuration](/azure/aks/maintenanceconfiguration?view=azure-cli-latest) commands, or via PowerShell using the [Get-AzAksMaintenanceConfiguration](/powershell/module/az.aks/get-azaksmaintenanceconfiguration) cmdlet.
+Alternatively, the weekly process can be managed manually via the Azure portal, Azure CLI  [az aks maintenance configuration](/azure/aks/maintenanceconfiguration?view=azure-cli-latest), or via PowerShell using the [Get-AzAksMaintenanceConfiguration](/powershell/module/az.aks/get-azaksmaintenanceconfiguration) cmdlet.

 - :warning: When using AKS planned maintenance for node OS auto-upgrade, use a maintenance window of four hours or more to ensure proper functionality.